The Quelili

 As the Quelili was already exctinct in 1900, there are no photographs today remaining of it.
 This drawing from John Audubon from 1833 depicts a close relative of the Quelili, the Northern Crested Caracara

 The economic system currently prevailing on this planet is based on the continuous exploitation of human and non-human beings around the world.
-Industrial mining, fishing, logging and agriculture have already destroyed many valuable ecosystems in every continent on the globe and are continuing to do so.
+Industrial mining, fishing, logging and agriculture have destroyed many valuable ecosystems on every continent and are continuing to do so to this day.
+Many plant and animal species have evolved to live in specific ecological niches, and when those are degraded or destroyed, these species go extinct.
+Some species have even been hunted to extinction on purpose.

-1. León de la Luz, José Luis; Rebman, Jon P.; Oberbauer, Thomas (1 January 2003).
-“On the urgency of conservation on Guadalupe Island, Mexico: is it a lost paradise?”.
-Biodiversity and Conservation.
-12 (5): 1073–1082.
+1. León de la Luz, José Luis; Rebman, Jon P.; Oberbauer, Thomas (1 January 2003), “On the urgency of conservation on Guadalupe Island, Mexico: is it a lost paradise?”
+Biodiversity and Conservation 12 (5): 1073–1082.